poult-lab/daily-word/english_words_ learning.md

-02.compliance [kəmˈplaɪəns]

-[noun] "the practice of obeying rules or requests made by people in authority"
+02.margin[ˈmɑː(r)dʒɪn]

+[noun] the left-hand/right-hand margin. "the empty space at the side of a written or printed page"

+[noun] He won by a narrow margin. "the amount of time, or number of votes, etc. by which sb wins sth"

+[business] a gross margin of 45%. "= profit margin"